English (UK)

 This is critical:

-Law schools look for applicants with strong academic ability.
+Law schools look for applicants with strong academic abilityThat means GPA matters.
+But—

-So do other factors, like your LSAT score, and what you did in school.
+So do other factors, like your LNAT score, and what you did in school.
+That’s why your CV education section carries so much weight.
+Do it like this Harvard law school CV sample:

-Law School CV Example—Education
+Law Student CV Example—Education

 Good Example